Git Submodule | Tracking sub-repos within your Git repo

 A Git submodule is essentially an external repository contained in your local repository to leverage existing code in additional projects.

-Git submodule allows you to embed a repository within your main repository.
+Git submodule allows you to embed a repository within your main or ‘master’ repository.
 When using git submodule, you are not actually adding any code through the submodule but instead adding information about the submodule.
-This submodule information points to a specific commit.
+This submodule information acts as a link to a specific commit.

-Because the code is not added to the main repository, the submodule commit is not updated when you update your main repository.
+Because the code is not added to the main repository, the submodule update git is not committed when you update your main repository.
 This is great if you have made changes to the submodule commit but want to use that previous snapshot because you know it works correctly with your current project.

 Alternatives to Git Submodule

 Instead of using

 git submodule to reuse code, you have two options.
 The first is simply copying code from the external repository and pasting it into your main repository.
 While this is a quick and easy way to reuse old code, it's not ideal since you will lose any upstream changes unless you copy and paste the updated code too.

 The second option is to use a language package management system like NPM for Node or Gems for Ruby.
 This can be a great option if you’re working in a specific language with a supportive community and already have everything installed and appropriately versioned.
 However, it is not as powerful as git submodule since you cannot handle changes to the external repository.

 Git submodule is a valuable command to have in your toolbox for a variety of situations.
 Not only does it allow you to reuse code from other projects, but you are grabbing a snapshot of a commit.
 This means you can continue working on the repository from which you pulled the code without breaking your current project.

 Separating code is one of the most common uses of git submodules in large, complex projects.
 You can break up extensive codebases with multiple components to make them easier to handle or to delegate specific tasks for each component.